515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 With that said, the offset the potential loss, depending on your credit and business health, your rates may be higher than what you’d pay with a secured loan.

-Is a business line of credit a good fit for your business?
+Is a business line of credit a good fit for your small business?

 With those pros and cons laid out, knowing whether or not a business line of credit is the right financing tool for you should be much clearer.